tobek/laminae/notes.md

 # Wizards of the Coast stuff to rip out? (copyright)

-TODO gotta remove stuff like eladrin and yugoloth right
+THE ONLY REMAINING Q I THINK is about using the term "petitioners"

 ## A-OK

-BUT DO I WANT THEM?
+(but remove anyway)

 - alignments
 - races
-    - eladrin
+    - eladrin (removed)
-    - tiefling (i've used "fiend")
+    - tiefling (removed)
-    - drow
+    - drow (removed)
-- planes
+- planes (all removed except for some unreleased draft stuff)
     - outer plane
     - inner plane
     - astral